 Thousands of people in places such as Agbogbloshie face significant hardship and poverty.

-That should explain why Ghana has turn a blind eye to the open burning of electrical wires for copper recovery near the center of Accra, the country's capital city.
+That should probably explain why the Government of Ghana has turn a blind eye to the open burning of electrical wires for copper recovery near the center of Accra, the country's capital city.

-But how does Ghana's society tolerates this dangerous levels of environmental pollution for more than two decades just so the poor young men could earn a few Ghana Cedis each day?
+But how does the Ghanaian society tolerate this dangerous levels of environmental pollution for more than two decades?

 Agbogbloshie Onion Market is a few yards away from the Agbogbloshie scrapyard, Accra, Ghana/ April 2019 Photo Credit: Muntaka Chasant